 ABC News

 ABC News is another news website by American Broadcast Company.
 It provides searching facility and allows you to see latest stories.
-But again, it does not have any mechanism to download information and also it does not analyses pictorial information and E-Papers.
+But again, it does not have any mechanism to download information and also it does not analyse pictorial information and E-Papers.

 Limitations of Existing Systems